 While your baby might be fully potty trained by the time she reaches toddlerhood, there’s also a chance that she might still need diapers, too.

-In this case, it’s good to know that there are options available for this transitional period between baby diapers and big kids’ underwear.
+In this case, it’s good to know that there are pull ups for older kids available for this transitional period between baby diapers and big kids’ underwear.

 And don’t worry – if your tot is being a little resistant to the potty, you can rest assured that she will, at some point, become potty trained.
 It’s only a matter of time!